Bozeman Icedogs: History

 In March 2000, the Bozeman Icedogs hired John LaFontaine, brother of National Hockey League great Pat LaFontaine, as head coach and director of hockey operations.
 LaFontaine immediately turned the program around, leading the Icedogs to a .500 record and playoff appearance in his first season as coach.

 In 2003, the America West Hockey League merged with the North American Hockey League (NAHL) and the Icedogs began playing in the Tier II NAHL.

 In the 2005–06 season, goaltender Matt Dalton led the NAHL in saves percentage, setting NAHL records for goals against average and saves percentage.
 Forward Josh Heidinger led the league in scoring was voted the NAHL’s top forward.
 After defeating the Fairbanks (Alaska) Ice Dogs for their second Borne Cup title, the Icedogs fell to the Texas Tornado in the final game of the national championship Robertson Cup tournament in May 2006.

 Later in May 2006, the Helena Bighorns and Billings Bulls joined the Northern Pacific Hockey League (NorPac).
-The Valley Ice Garden was sold to a beer distributor and the Tier II Icedogs were dissolved.
-However, the Icedogs would also join the Tier III Junior B NorPac when the Bozeman Blackhawks took on the Icedogs moniker and began play in Bozeman’s Haynes Pavilion.
+The Valley Ice Garden was sold to a beer distributor and the Tier II Icedogs withdrew from the league.
+The team was able to secure a new home venue when they signed a lease with the Haynes Pavilion that summer.
+This had the side effect of displacing the Bozeman Blackhawks as the Icedogs took not only their home rink but their spot in the NorPac as well.
 In 2007, the NorPac was promoted from Tier III Junior B to Junior A.

+In 2007 the Icedogs moved to the Gallatin Ice Facility run by Gallatin Ice Foundation at the Gallatin County Fairgrounds in Bozeman, Montana following the closure of the Valley Ice Garden in 2006.

 In 2011, the Icedogs joined the other eastern teams of the NorPac and created a new American West Hockey League made up of teams in Montana and Wyoming.
 In March 2014, the new AWHL joined the North American 3 Hockey League (NA3HL) as the Frontier Division in the 2014–15 season.

 The Icedogs were sold after the 2012–13 season to a local couple Alec and Kate Nisbet.
 The Icedogs and the entire league moved from the AWHL and joined the NA3HL after the 2013–14 season and became the Frontier Division.

+The Icedogs changed hands again in 2018, sold to the Paine Group led by Head Coach and GM Mike Perkins.